AzarePuasa/PyWeatherBot/README.md

 3. This is DATA Related Project

-Version 1 Details:
-Tasked Completed/in progress:
+Tasked Completed:
    - Retrieve and parse 2Hr and 24hr Weather Data using data.gov weather API and save to MongoDB
    - Process request and return response using botogram
    - Summarize and display result

-ToDos:
-   - Get Location details using geolocation-python.
-Find nearest reading area.
+   - Get Lat/Long from address.
+Compute Distance from area label list and find nearest area label.
+Get the forecast for the area label.
-   - Automate updating of Weather data in mongodb
+   - Automate updating of Weather data in mongodb(used cron tab)
    - Store API Key in text file and read from text file at runtime.